gitayam/poi-template/README.md

 Creating a Line Break with a Line can help when sorting content.
 Use three (3) - in a single line to create a line break such as this:

+### Slide Movement
+`##### SLIDE`  should be used to show movement to new slide.
+This will allow collapsing and expanding slide instruction and will be represented on the table of contents

 ---

 Spacing and newlines can cause a differences in how Obsidian renders markdown.
 It is important to include a new line after a "---" line break.